AnonYm0uS00/studio/README.md

-# Open3D
+# Open3D Viewer

-Open3D is a lightweight and theme-adaptive 3D model viewer that supports `.obj`, `.glb`, and `.gltf` files.
-Designed for performance and usability, Open3D includes scene hierarchy exploration, material previewing, camera controls, and shading options.
+Open3D Viewer is a lightweight and theme-adaptive 3D model viewer that supports `.obj`, `.glb`, and `.gltf` files.
+Designed for performance and usability, Open3D Viewer includes scene hierarchy exploration, material previewing, camera controls, and shading options.
 Ideal for quick previews and debugging 3D assets.

 ---